ShenbaQ4/streamhub-wall/README.md

             el: document.getElementById('wall')
         });

-3. An empty wall is no fun, so use the SDK to create a StreamManager for a Livefyre Collection
+3. An empty wall is no fun, so use the SDK to create a Livefyre Collection

+        var Collection = Livefyre.require('streamhub-sdk/collection')
-        var streamManager = Hub.StreamManager.create.livefyreStreams({
+        var collection = new Collection({
             network: "labs.fyre.co",
             siteId: 315833,
             articleId: 'example'
         });

-4. And bind the streamManager to your wall and start it up
+4. Pipe the Collection to your WallView

-        streamManager.bind(wallView).start();
+        collection.pipe(wallView);

 You now have a Wall!
-See this all in action on [this jsfiddle](http://jsfiddle.net/59sT9/1/).
+See this all in action on [this jsfiddle](http://jsfiddle.net/kwwTf/4/).

 ### Options

+####```minContentWidth```
+The Media Wall will choose an appropriate number of columns depending on the width of its container element, ensuring that each column is at least this many pixels wide.
+Don't use with the `columns` option.

+        var wallView = new WallView({
+            el: document.getElementById('wall'),
+            minContentWidth: 300
+        });

 ####```columns```
 The number of columns of content can be specified by the ```columns``` option at construction.
 This means the content width will adapt to the Media Wall's container size while respecting the specified number of columns.
 By default, the Media Wall's width divided by the minimum content width (300px) determines the number of columns.